top of page

 Stop “Should-ing” Yourself

-If you’ve been in the online business space for a while, you’ve probably felt the pressure of the “shoulds.”
+If you’ve been an entrepreneur or independent work environment for a while, you’ve probably felt the pressure of the “shoulds.”

 These are the thoughts that lead to weeks, month or even years of wasted time and energy.